Bridging Functional and Representational Similarity via Usable Information: Mathematical Proofs

 \subsection{Proof of Proposition \ref{prop:markov_stitchability}}

 \begin{proposition35} [Markov Blanket–Stitchability Equivalence] Let $q_{\phi_2}$ be a Bayes-optimal predictor for $Z_2$.
-Then, $Z_1$ is a Markov blanket for $Y$ relative to $Z_2$ if and only if $Z_1$ is perfectly stitchable into $Z_2$. \end{proposition35} \begin{proof} Let $H(Y \mid Z)$ denote the conditional entropy, which is the lower bound of the Cross Entropy (CE) for any predictor using representation $Z$.
+Then, $Z_1$ is a Markov blanket for $Y$ relative to $Z_2$ if and only if $Z_1$ is perfectly stitchable into $Z_2$. \end{proposition35} \begin{proof} Let $H(Y \mid Z)$ denote the conditional entropy, which constitutes the theoretical lower bound of the Cross Entropy (CE) for any predictor using representation $Z$.

-\textbf{($\Rightarrow$) Markov Blanket implies Stitchability.} Assume $Z_1$ is a Markov blanket.
-Then $I(Y; Z_2 \mid Z_1) = 0$, implying that adding $Z_2$ gives no extra information about $Y$ if $Z_1$ is known.
-Formally:
+\textbf{($\Rightarrow$) Markov Blanket implies Stitchability.} Assume $Z_1$ is a Markov blanket for $Y$ relative to $Z_2$.
+By definition, this means $I(Y; Z_2 \mid Z_1) = 0$, which mathematically implies that $Z_1$ contains all the information about $Y$ that is present in $Z_2$.
+Formally, this establishes: